-- 3.0 The impact on the UK from coronavirus, lockdown measures, the rollout of vaccines, as well as the new trading arrangements with the European Union (EU), will remain major influences on the Council's treasury management strategy for 2021/22. - 4.0 The Bank of England (BoE) maintained Bank Rate at 0.10% in December 2020 and Quantitative Easing programme at £895 billion having extended it by £150 billion in the previous month.
-The Monetary Policy Committee (MPC) voted unanimously for both, but no mention was made of the potential future use of negative interest rates.
-In the November Monetary Policy Report (MPR) forecasts, the Bank expects the UK economy to shrink -2% in Q4 2020 before growing by 7.25% in 2021, lower than the previous forecast of 9%.
-The BoE also forecasts the economy will now take until Q1 2022 to reach its pre-pandemic level rather than the end of 2021 as previously forecast.
-By the time of the December MPC announcement, a COVID-19 vaccine was approved for use, which the Bank noted would reduce some of the downside risks to the economic outlook outlined in the November - 5.0 UK Consumer Price Inflation (CPI) for November 2020 registered 0.3% year on year, down from 0.7% in the previous month.
-Core inflation, which excludes the more volatile components, fell to 1.1% from 1.5%.
-The most recent labour market data for the three months to October 2020 showed the unemployment rate rose to 4.9% while the employment rate fell to 75.2%.
-Both measures are expected to deteriorate further due to the ongoing impact of coronavirus on the jobs market, particularly when the various government job retention schemes start to be unwound in 2021, with the BoE forecasting unemployment will peak at 7.75% in Q2 2021.
-In October, the headline 3-month average annual growth rate for wages were 2.7% for total pay and 2.8% for regular pay.
-In real terms, after adjusting for inflation, total pay growth was up by 1.9% while regular pay was up 2.1%.
+- 3.0 The ongoing impact on the UK from coronavirus, together with higher inflation, the likelihood of higher interest rates, and the country's trade position post-Brexit, will be major influences on the Council's treasury management strategy for 2022/23. - 4.0 The Bank of England (BoE) held Bank Rate at 0.25% in December 2021 and maintained its Quantitative Easing programme at £895 billion.
+The Monetary Policy Committee (MPC) voted 8-1 in favour of raising rates, and unanimously to maintain the asset purchase programme. - 5.0 Within the announcement the MPC noted that the pace of the global recovery was broadly in line with its November Monetary Policy Report.
+Prior to the emergence of the Omicron coronavirus variant, the Bank also considered the UK economy to be evolving in line with expectations, however the increased uncertainty and risk to activity the new variant presents, the Bank revised down its estimates for Q4 GDP growth to 0.6% from 1.0%.
+Inflation was projected to be higher than previously forecast, with CPI likely to remain above 5% throughout the winter and peak at 6% in April 2022.
+The labour market was generally performing better than previously forecast and the BoE now expects the unemployment rate to fall to 4% compared to 4.5% forecast previously, but notes that Omicron could weaken the demand for labour. - 6.0 UK CPI for November 2021 registered 5.1% year on year, up from 4.2% in the previous month.
+Core inflation, which excludes the more volatile components, rose to 4.0% y/y from 3.4%.
+The most recent labour market data for the three months to October 2021 showed the unemployment rate fell to 4.2% while the employment rate rose to 75.5%. - 7.0 In October 2021, the headline 3-month average annual growth rate for wages were 4.9% for total pay and 4.3% for regular pay.
+In real terms, after adjusting for inflation, total pay growth was up 1.7% while regular pay was up 1.0%.
+The change in pay